rtic-rs/rfcs/ops/matrix.md

-RTFM [core team](https://github.com/orgs/rtfm-rs/teams/devs) members are channel administrators (PL100), responsible for both maintaining the channel as required and enforcing the WG's Code of Conduct.
+RTFM [core team](https://github.com/orgs/rtfm-rs/teams/devs) members are channel administrators (PL100), responsible for both maintaining the channel as required and enforcing the Team's Code of Conduct.

 * Can send messages
 * Can invite users